twisted/twisted/docs/projects/core/howto/python3.rst

 Introduction
 ------------

 Twisted is currently being ported to work with Python 3.3.
 This document covers Twisted-specific issues in porting your code to Python 3.

+Only some parts of Twisted have been ported, and therefore only a subset of modules are installed under Python 3.
+You can see the full list of ported modules in :api:`twisted.python.dist3 <twisted.python.dist3>`.

 API Differences